fortrabbit/help/docs/ssh-keys.md

 [Add a new SSH key for your Account](https://dashboard.fortrabbit.com/account/keys/new)
 </div>

 You might need to re-enter your fortrabbit Account password.
 Then you will see a form with a textarea to paste the public key in to.
-If you followed our guide, the file you want to import wil be located in:
+If you followed our guide, the file you want to import will be located in:

 ```bash
 ~/.ssh/id_rsa_fortrabbit.pub